nWODT-Cobalt/markown-utilities/README.md

 Display only the tables of the current document.

-## Specimens
+## Resources

 Sample documents for development and testing.

-- `Short Specimen.md`: common Markdown tags; used to make the previews for this readme
+- `Checklist`: roughly prioritized reminder of HTML tags and Marked operators to cover
-- `Long Specimen.md`: almost all MultiMarkdown tags, for more exhaustive work
+- `Short Specimen`: sample document of common Markdown tags; used to make the previews for this readme

-Previews are processed (e.g. cropped) in a [private Figma document](https://www.figma.com/file/lLZWGpxAc71dB5p8mI8Lkn/Markdown-Utilities).
+- `Long Specimen`: sample document of almost all MultiMarkdown tags, for more exhaustive work